+In determining sick leave eligibility for faculty members on academic year (nine month) contracts who served as faculty members at Atlanta Metropolitan State College before July 1, 1983, initial credit will be granted according to the following scale.
+For information regarding Years of Service, consult the AMSC Employees Handbook.
 In determining the length of service of an employee of the College, any time spent on leave or leaves of absence shall be excluded.
 A leave of absence shall not, however, have the effect of breaking the continuity of service.

-Sick leave may be granted upon approval of the Dean of a faculty member's absence for any of the following reasons:
+Sick leave may be granted upon approval of the Dean.
+Please consult the AMSC Employees Handbook for further information regarding sick leave.